justmarkham/pandas-videos/README.md

 24. How do I create dummy variables in pandas? (coming July 12)
 25. How do I work with dates and times in pandas? (coming July 19)
 26. How do I find and remove duplicate rows in pandas? (coming July 26)
+27. How do I avoid a SettingWithCopyWarning in pandas? (coming August 2)

 ### Datasets